amitmarx/pimp-my-wolt/README.md

 https://user-images.githubusercontent.com/22027545/188240633-95b28090-7746-4547-a123-ffe967babd29.mov

 3. Onboard new members to your group.
 Onboarding is done once and used for every future order.
-If you missed someone, don't worry, you can always try our automatic splitting algorithm:
+If you missed someone, don't worry, you can always try our automatic splitting algorithm.
+From now on you'll never split payments manually! 🎉

 https://user-images.githubusercontent.com/22027545/188240914-9a76a532-df71-4f45-a79a-55be08b3d91e.mov